Era of climate change denial is mostly gone, Tánaiste says

 He added there was also a need to adapt transport and food production systems in the face of a changing climate.

-The Minister for Foreign Affairs said that a change of US presidency “has made a difference” in global aims to decrease emissions, and said that policies had been put in place that will lead to reductions in the future.
+The Foreign Affairs minister said that a change of US presidency “has made a difference” in global aims to decrease emissions, and said that policies had been put in place that will lead to reductions in the future.

 “But we need to do more and we need to do much more faster.”